You've come to the right place...

 The answers are out there … somewhere…

-Sure, if you look hard enough, the general knowledge on how to fix your 7.3 Powerstroke is out there.
+Sure, if you look hard enough, the general knowledge on how to fix your common 7.3 Powerstroke problems is out there.
 But the specifics—the symptoms, tools required, part numbers, torque specs, etc.—are scattered across forums, videos, and blog posts.
 Or worse, buried in mechanic manuals that you don't have or can't find.

 What I did find was that the solutions to common 7.3 Powerstroke performance problems were often buried 10 comments down at the end of a forum post or pages deep from the original question on how to fix them.